December 06, 2016

 In 2017, RER plans to expand their efforts by working closely with fisherman that primarily utilize the Kutup, Turip and Sangar rivers on Kampar Peninsula.
 The focus will not only include monitoring and reporting sustainable fish harvests, but also assure threatened and protected species of fish, amphibians and reptiles are not harmed by the fishing activities.

-The Riau Ecosystem Restoration Team is committed to collaborating with local communities to assure their well-being now, and also manage the forest and fisheries resources for the benefit of society in the long-term.
+The Restorasi Ekosistem Riau (RER) team is committed to collaborating with local communities to assure their well-being now, and also manage the forest and fisheries resources for the benefit of society in the long-term.